johnpatrickanders/goAlgo/readme.md

 ## Technologies
-The technologies used are simple and straightforward since this project lives on the front end, so I will simply list them here:
+The technologies used are simple and straightforward since this project lives on the front end:
 - React
 - Vanilla CSS
 - JavaScript